Early years support (age 0-6)

 - Contacting us for further advice and guidance (area SENCO) or referring to partner agencies such as Speech and Language Therapy

 All settings should adopt a graduated approach with four stages of action: assess, plan, do and review.
-Our 'Graduated approach' guidance sheet offers support for settings in adopting this graduated response.

 If you'd like to submit a request for an education, health and care assessment, please refer to our EHC assessment request page.